Smart Homes in Australia: What You Need to Know

 As awful as it is to consider, the very devices you rely on could become liabilities without plenty of precautions.
 Many smart apps grant privileges to turn an oven on or off, to lock or unlock a door, or to switch on or off exterior lights.
 Sometimes the privileges to perform these activities are rolled into one set of permissions that you must carefully monitor and control.

 To ensure safety, see to it that each activity, along with its set of commands, is fully segregated for optimal control and safety.
-Also, make sure you only have the number of apps that serves your home’s needs to avoid confusion or overloading your IoT with information that it cannot properly sort out.
+Also, make sure you only have the number of apps that serve your home’s needs to avoid confusion or overloading your IoT with information that it cannot properly sort out.

 3. Hacking and Identity Theft